A bowel obstruction is a blockage in the intestines that prevents

 gas, fluids, or solids from moving through the intestines normally.
 Many

-different problems can cause a bowel obstruction, such as scar tissue from
+different problems can cause a bowel obstruction.
+Some examples are scar tissue from

 previous surgeries (adhesions), certain types of hernias, cancer, twisting of